 The Nordic Countries

-The Nordic countries—Denmark, Finland, Iceland, Norway and Sweden—share much common history and culture.
-Political systems, the Nordic model of maximising labour force participation, the promotion of gender equality, wealth redistribution and the liberal use of expansionary fiscal policy are all characteristics of this region.
-These countries have a combined population of approximately 25 million inhabitants spread over a land area of 3.5 million km².
+The Nordic countries—Denmark, Finland, Iceland, Norway, and Sweden—share much common history and culture.
+Political systems, the Nordic model of maximizing labor force participation, the promotion of gender equality, wealth redistribution, and the liberal use of expansionary fiscal policy are all characteristics of this region.
+These countries have a combined population of approximately 27 million inhabitants spread over a land area of 3.5 million km².

 The Scandinavian countries provide their populations with universal access to healthcare.
-In Norway, the responsibility for healthcare is divided between the state and municipalities; in Denmark and Sweden, it is decentralised to the regional and county levels, respectively.
+In Norway, the responsibility for healthcare is divided between the state and municipalities; in Denmark and Sweden, it is decentralized to the regional and county levels, respectively.
 Nordic cooperation on social and health issues is based on the joint values that underpin the Nordic welfare model.
-In 2012, the combined Nordic pharmaceutical market was valued at US $18.6 billion.
+In 2018, the combined Nordic pharmaceutical market was valued at USD 14,3 Billion.
+Sweden is the largest pharma market in the region, boasting a market value of USD 5 billion ex-factory.

-The Nordic region has some of the most dynamic OTC markets in Europe.
-The retail landscape there has changed dramatically as the strong pharmacy monopoly model crumbles: Norway deregulated in 2001, Sweden in 2009, and there are calls for Denmark to follow suit.
+The Nordic region has some of the most dynamic OTC and pharma markets in Europe.
+The retail landscape has changed dramatically as the strong pharmacy monopoly model crumbles: Norway deregulated in 2001, Sweden in 2009, and there are calls for Denmark to follow suit.

 Mass-market outlets are growing in importance.
-In Denmark, controversial new guidelines in the years since 2010 have made it easier for OTCs to move to general sale.
-Norway has expanded the number of mass-market OTCs since their introduction in 2003.
+In Denmark, controversial new guidelines in the years since 2010 have made it easier for OTC products to move to general sale.
+Norway has expanded the number of mass-market OTC products since their introduction in 2003.
 In 2009, Sweden introduced a GSL, but self-selection is still restricted to pharmacies, indicating room for future progress.
 Even in Finland—the most conservative of the Nordic markets in OTC retail—Nicotine Replacement Therapy (NRT) has been available outside pharmacies since 2006.

 The biggest pharmacy chains are Apoteket AB (65%) in Sweden and Apotek 1 (40%) in Norway.
-In Finland and in Denmark pharmacy chains are not yet permitted.
+In Finland, pharmacy chains are not permitted yet .

 The taxation of drugs varies across the Nordic countries.
-Some countries indirectly subsidise the consumption of OTC and Rx products by charging a lower value-added tax rate than on other products or services.
+Some countries indirectly subsidize the consumption of OTC and Rx products by charging a lower value-added tax rate than on other products or services.

 While comparatively small in terms of population, these new players on the pharmaceutical scene show great market potential because of historically high levels of healthcare expenditure, well-developed healthcare infrastructure and clinicians’ willingness to prescribe new medications.
 Furthermore, navigating diverse market access is becoming increasingly important across all nations.